Last Goodbye (Jeff Buckley song): Soundtrack appearances and covers

 The song is included in the soundtrack of the 2001 film Vanilla Sky.
+The song is also present in episode 7 of season 4 of Sex Education.

 A cover of the song by actress Scarlett Johansson, done with only voice and piano, appeared on the soundtrack of the 2009 film He's Just Not That Into You.

 The song was sung by Andy Mientus in the 2013 episode "The Producers" of the television show Smash.

 Other appearances

 On January 12, 2005, the famed Washington, D.C./Baltimore, MD alternative radio station WHFS played "Last Goodbye" as their final track before going under new management as a modern Latin music station.
-It has also been used by other alternative stations as their last song, including WRXP in New York City (before switching to a simulcast of WFAN) and WBRU in Providence.
+It has also been used by other alternative stations as their last song, including WRXP in New York City (before switching to a simulcast of WFAN), WBRU in Providence, and KRBZ in Kansas City.

 The song appeared on an episode of Hindsight.